 "A lonely bachelor is killed after answering a personal ad in the newspaper.
 Ian and Randi trace the ad to a college love of Ian's who has developed a special pheromone potion which brings out the "sexual animal" in people."

-On this day in 1991, Star Trek: The Next Generation journeyed boldly through its fourth season by airing an episode titled "The Wounded" in TV syndication.
+On this day in 1991 (in the U.S.), Star Trek: The Next Generation journeyed boldly through its fourth season by airing an episode titled "The Wounded" in TV syndication.
 Here's the episode summary from IMDB.com:

 "After being fired upon by a Cardassian vessel, Picard races against time to find out the facts behind the Cardassian commander's claim that the Federation attacked one of their outposts."